 Take a supplement

-A vitamin D supplement is often the best way to ensure you meet your daily requirement.
 These are especially beneficial during the winter or for those living far from the equator.

 Performance Lab's multivitamin provides all the essential vitamins and minerals, including vitamin D, to support overall health and peak performance.
-Nutrigenesis Multi for Men and Nutrigenesis Multi for Women are tailored to each gender’s individual nutritional needs.
+Nutrigenesis® Multi for Men and Nutrigenesis® Multi for Women are tailored to each gender's individual nutritional needs.

-Give your immune system an extra boost by taking Performance Lab PL Immune, which provides everything your body needs for stronger immune defense.
+Give your immune system an extra boost by taking Performance Lab Immune, which provides everything your body needs for stronger immune defense.

 Get a UV lamp

 If you struggle to get enough sunlight in the winter, try investing in a UV lamp.
 These emit UVB rays to mimic the action of the sun and trigger vitamin D production.
-UV lamps also provide other benefits to skin health and are often used to treat a number of skin conditions 6.
+UV lamps also provide other benefits to skin health and are often used to treat a number of

 Conclusion